-The project is hosted by Department III (Artefacts, Action, Knowledge) of the Max Planck Institute for the History of Science (MPIWG) and is inspired by the department’s unique perspective on on studying the history of science that considers the changing role of artifacts: texts, objects, and spaces.
+The project was hosted by Department III (Artefacts, Action, Knowledge) of the Max Planck Institute for the History of Science (MPIWG) and was inspired by the department’s unique perspective on studying the history of science that considers the changing role of artifacts: texts, objects, and spaces.
 The idea emerged during the Department’s first virtual meeting necessitated by social distancing.
 It was finilized with an open-air exhibition, part of the Wissensstadt Berlin 2021 programme.

 Contact us at firstname.lastname@example.org.

 Listen to an episode of the “Science Social” podcast in which Carolin Roeder and Marianna Szczygielska talk about the project and unveil layer by layer the hidden stories of the face mask.
 The “Science Social: Conversations on History, Science, and Society” podcast series is brought to you by Stephanie Hood and Verena Braun from the Max Planck Institute for the History of Science.